Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 There are two things that thread across all other factors on a baseball field.
 One is if you're an ace starting pitcher, and the second is if you can hit.

 Almost all programs, especially with the new bats that don't hit the ball as well, value hitting very highly.
 What this means for you is that if you are one of the top nine or ten hitters in the program, they'll probably find a spot for you on the varsity field.

 Speed is hard to teach, but it isn't impossible to learn.
-If you have a sprinting coach in your area or can research the things that go into being fast, spend some time to learn it.
+If you have a sprinting coach in your area or can research the things that go into being fast, spend some time learning it.
 Then go out and work hard at becoming as fast as you can be.

-Any investment you make on your speed will be worth it, even if you only cut a little time off.
+Any investment you make in your speed will be worth it, even if you only cut a little time off.